bizzy-coding/React-Vite-Test-March/README.md

 - Follow commands shown in terminal

 - Run off the host name shown

+- to run later, use npm start or npm run dev

 ## 🚀 About Me